ronyhe/pyjvm/readme.md

 pyjvm - A jvm implementation
 =====

+Want to see examples instead of this readme?
+[Go here](examples.md).

 ### Why do we need another jvm implementation?
 Simple answer: We don't.
 I made it purely for didactic purposes.
 The existing implementations are better in terms of security, compliance and performance (to name a few).